 (6) discharge and readmission information based on facility policy for respite care services.

-§551.284.
-Notification.

-A facility that offers respite care must notify the Texas Department of Human Services in writing that it offers respite care.

 §551.285.
 Inspections.

-The Texas Department of Human Services (DHS), at the time of a licensing inspection or at other times DHS determines necessary, inspects a facility's records of respite care services, physical accommodations available for respite care, and the plan of care records to ensure that the respite care services comply with the licensing standards of this chapter.
+HHSC , at the time of a licensing inspection or at other times HHSC determines necessary, inspects a facility's records of respite care services, physical accommodations available for respite care, and the plan of care records to ensure that the respite care services comply with the licensing standards of this chapter.

 §551.286.
 Suspension.

-(a) The Texas Department of Human Services (DHS) may require a facility to cease providing respite care if DHS determines that the respite care does not meet the standards required by this chapter and that the facility cannot comply with those standards in the respite care it provides.
+(a) HHSC may require a facility to cease providing respite care if HHSC determines that the respite care does not meet the standards required by this chapter and that the facility cannot comply with those standards in the respite care it provides.

-(b) DHS may suspend the license of a facility that continues to provide respite care after receiving a written order from DHS to cease, as set out in §90.232 of this title (relating to License Suspension).
+(b) HHSC may suspend the license of a facility that continues to provide respite care after receiving a written order from HHSC to cease, as set out in §551.232 of this chapter (relating to License Suspension).

 §551.287.
 Licensed Capacity.